QCPolmer/AdventureGameStudio_sHash/README.md

  # known issues:

- Nested hashtables or lists can't contain keys that are the same as the parent hashtable (it will grab the name from the parent hashtable)
+ Nested hashtables or lists can't contain keys (for lists its' name) that are the same as the parent hashtable (it will grab the name from the parent hashtable)